Seiya Suzuki Player Props: Cubs vs. Dodgers

 Seiya Suzuki At The Plate

-- Suzuki is hitting .348 with a home run and five walks.
+- Suzuki has a double, a home run and six walks while hitting .333.

-- Suzuki has gotten a hit in five of six games this year (83.3%), with multiple hits twice.
+- Suzuki has picked up a hit in 75.0% of his eight games this season, with more than one hit in 37.5% of those games.

-- Suzuki has driven in a run twice this season, but just one in each of those games.
+- Suzuki has driven in a run in four games this season (50.0%), including one multiple-RBI game.

-- He has scored in three of six games so far this year.
+- He has scored in five of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.